 Information for international travelers

 We recommend that anyone who travels internationally and needs to log in to Stanford websites set their two-step authentication method to Duo Mobile Passcode.
 You can use Duo Mobile Passcode to generate your authentication code without an Internet or cellular connection.
-If you don't have a smartphone or tablet, hardware tokens that generate codes will be available starting February 2015.
+If you don't have a smartphone or tablet, hardware tokens that generate codes are available.

 Note: If you travel internationally or have an international phone number and have SMS Text Messaging set as your two-step authentication method, the text messages you receive may incur substantial roaming charges.